 Don’t doubt.
 Just do!

 Why Save the Children?
-Our Good Friday fundraiser was always about children, raising funds over many years for the RCH.
+Our Good Friday fundraiser was always about children.
 It seemed so natural that this charity would be the choice.
-As simple as that.
+Simple as that.

 There were no challenges in thinking about holding this event.
 I never once thought it would not succeed.
 Never a doubt is something I say often.
 Never a doubt.